 Animal-assisted therapy is known to have many positive effects on patients of all ages.
 Research shows that animal therapy can lower stress and anxiety levels, improve blood pressure, increase patient mobility, and provide an alternative focus from pain.

-While Bindi and Fawn work-full time in C.S.
-Mott Children’s Hospital, Bugle and McCoy work full-time at Michigan Medicine and Anna shares her time between Mott and some of the adult inpatient units at Michigan Medicine.
+While Barney, Dashiel and Fawn work-full time in C.S.
+Mott Children’s Hospital, Bugle and McCoy work full-time at University Hospital and Anna shares her time between Mott and some of the adult inpatient units at University Hospital.
 No matter where they are, all dogs are here to comfort patients and families through bedside visits, as well as motivate and assist during certain types of therapy and rehabilitation.
 Additionally, our staff are always happy to see the dogs working with their patients.